-Owens' Liz writes below about her recent visit to Rwanda in the first of a series of updates on the trip:
+Owens' Liz writes in introduction below about her recent visit to Rwanda:

 It is just over a week since I returned from Rwanda and it has been a whirlwind!
 What an experience!

 I've personally never visited Africa before, a fact which every Rwandan we told was surprised to discover...and this response was always met with a wide smile and a very eager, genuine and hopeful 'And how have you enjoyed your visit to Rwanda?!'.
 There was only ever one answer...'It has been incredible!'.

 Why did we visit Rwanda?

 The opportunity presented itself when our friend and Owens' trade customer Jabo Butera (of Plymouth's Diversity Business Incubator and the Jabulani Food Court in Union Street) introduced us to Christina Wilkins and Tom Carder of Brand Biscuit Studio / Tom Carder Media.